 Operating Cash Flow Ratio = Cash flows from operations / Current liabilities

 Essentially, the operating cash flow ratio shows you whether you are making enough money from operations to pay your bills.
-A business’s operating cash flow ratio should be 1.0 at minimum.
+A business’s operating cash flow ratio should be 1.0 at a minimum.

 The Balance Sheet